 Being struck by a serious illness can be devastating.
 As well as dealing with the physical and mental challenges of living with an illness, worrying about how you’re going to financially support yourself and your family can be very stressful.

-Taking out critical illness cover ensures that you and your family are taken care of in the event that you become ill or disabled and can’t return to work.
+Taking out critical illness cover ensures that you and your family are taken care of if you become ill or disabled and can’t return to work.

 What is critical illness cover?

 Also referred to as critical illness insurance, it is in effect, a long-term insurance policy.

 Critical illness plans provide a lump sum in the event of you being diagnosed with one of a large number of specified illnesses.
 The plans can be structured on a term or whole of life basis and, given that we are more likely to suffer a serious illness than to die before we retire, it is perhaps the most valuable element of all protection plans.

 This one-off tax-free payment can be used to help with things, such as paying the mortgage, rent, bills, private medical treatment or for any alterations you need to your home, such as wheelchair access.